Tchan0/JinGasa/README.md

 ## Big Thanks to
 * [Colton](https://github.com/cepawiel) for all the good tips during this project, and for finding the Naomi2's JP6-JP7 functionality.
 * OzOnE for the [Naomi pinouts](https://www.arcade-projects.com/threads/converting-gdrom-naomi-games-to-cart.1691/post-183676)
+* MetalliC for - amongst others - explaining how to enable the CN16 serial on the System SP
 * [Mame](https://www.mamedev.org/index.php) for all the low-level info
 * The open source Dreamcast SDK [KallistiOS](https://github.com/KallistiOS)
 * DragonMinded's [NaomiDev](https://dragonminded.com/naomidev/) and [libnaomi](https://dragonminded.com/naomidev/libnaomi/) pages & [source code](https://github.com/DragonMinded/libnaomi)